-PACE 3 Reading is an interactive, literature based classroom.
+Advanced Reading 3rd through 5th is an interactive, literature-based classroom.
 Students will be expected to apply above-level reading skills to stories, character development, vocabulary, and thematic elements.
 Students will also immerse themselves in their writing and the development of their writing skills.
+Grades earned in Advanced Reading will be included on student report cards.